Education’s usually not a problem. Experience may be.

 In their summaries of experience, all applicants must document a minimum of three years of real estate experience.
 Moreover, Pennsylvania has created a point system under which certain types of real estate transactions are credited with specific numbers of points.
 Candidates for the Broker Examination must also accumulate a minimum of 200 points.

 Documentation of activities described above is required, as is written testimony supplied by third parties (usually a partner in the same firm, or a cooperating attorney, or a client) who either supervised and/or authorized the activity.”
-The documentation and letter(s) of testimony are submitted to the state as a supplement to the summary of experience.
+The documentation and letter(s) of testimony are submitted to the state as a supplement to the experience summary.

-The state uses a third-party contractor, PSI Exams, for Broker Examination testing.
+The state uses a third-party contractor for Broker Examination testing.
 Its services are offered Monday through Saturday by appointment only at many designated sites across the state.
-A testing location usually is available within an hour’s drive.

 How do I prepare for the Broker Examination?